 When do the trains run?

-Steamtown's short train rides operate seasonally; for 2013, they are scheduled to operate on select days from Sunday, April 21 through Saturday, November 30.
+Steamtown's short train rides operate seasonally; for 2013, they are scheduled to operate on select days from Sunday, April 21 through Sunday, December 22 (recently extended from November 30!)
 The "Scranton Limited" short train rides operate daily during July and August.
-The 2013 Excursion Schedule (PDF) is available online, with longer train excursions to destinations such as Moscow and Tobyhanna, PA seasonally (typically July, August and October) on select weekends.
-Click for more information.
-Reservations for 2013 open on Sunday, April 21 and are recommended for all excursions, especially for Fall Foliage dates.
+The 2013 excursion season ended on October 27, and the 2014 schedule has not been finalized.
+During our excursion season, typically July, August and October, we offer longer train excursions to destinations such as Moscow and Gouldsboro/Tobyhanna, PA on select weekends.
 Phone 570-340-5204 (888-693-9391 X5204) for tickets and information.

 I did not find any reference to the former STEAMTOWN in New England.